Frequently

 Boathaven Beach

-A feature of the Port of Airlie marina at Airlie Beach, Boathaven Beach is situated on the peninsula known as The Beacons and boasts some 60,000 cubic metres of soft white sand, along with a northerly aspect.
+A feature of the Port of Airlie Marina at Airlie Beach, Boathaven Beach is on the peninsula known as The Beacons and has some 60,000 cubic metres of soft white sand.

-Man-made Boathaven Beach was specially designed to remain sandy in all tides, offering perfect year `round swimming conditions.
-It’s a delightful spot to swim and sunbathe while enjoying views out to the Coral Sea and Whitsunday Islands and it also has a grassed parkland area which is ideal for picnicking.
-And when it’s time for some shopping or dining, the adjacent marina features a series of restaurant, cafes and shops.
+The man-made beach was designed to remain sandy in all tides, offering perfect year ’round swimming conditions.
+It’s a delightful spot to swim and sunbathe while enjoying views out to the Coral Sea and Whitsunday Islands.
+It also has a grassed parkland area – ideal for picnicking.
+When it’s time to shop or dine, the adjacent marina features restaurant, cafes and shops.

 Cedar Creek Falls

-About 45 minutes' drive from Airlie Beach, Cedar Creek Falls are spectacular during the summer wet season.
-But year 'round, you can enjoy a freshwater dip in the swimming hole at the base of the Falls.
+About 45 minutes’ drive from Airlie Beach, Cedar Creek Falls are spectacular during the summer wet season.
+Year ’round, you can enjoy a freshwater dip in the swimming hole at the base of the Falls.

 Conway Beach